The Directors are pleased to submit the 73rd Report together with the

-Pursuant to the provisions of the Act and clause 49 of the Listing
+Pursuant to the applicable provisions of the Companies Act, 2013 and

-Agreement, the Board has carried out an annual evaluation of its own performance, performance of the Directors as well as the evaluation of
+SEBI Listing Regulations, the Board has carried out an Annual

+Evaluation of its own performance, performance of the Directors and the

-The Nomination and Remuneration Committee has defined the evaluation
+Nomination and Remuneration Committee (NRC) for performance evaluation

-The Board''s functioning is evaluated on various aspects, including
+The Board''s functioning was evaluated on various aspects, including

-inter alia degree of fulfillment of key responsibilities, Board
+inter alia degree of fulfilment of key responsibilities, Board

 structure and composition, establishment and delineation of